GoogleCloudPlatform/datashare-toolkit/client/README.md

 ### Create Pub/Sub Topic

-A Pub/Sub Topic with the appropriate service account permissions is required for the CDMC Service.
+A Pub/Sub Topic with the appropriate service account permissions is required for the DMC Service.

 Set your **TOPIC\_NAME** if you have not already:

-    export TOPIC_NAME=cds-multicast-demo-broadcast;
+    export TOPIC_NAME=ds-multicast-demo-broadcast;

 Create the Topic: